tegan-lamoureux/ogx-cloud/README.md

 ![current_status](https://raw.githubusercontent.com/tegan-lamoureux/ogx-cloud/refs/heads/main/graphics/current_status_screenshot.png "screenshot")

 ## What is it?
-A game library manager that allows you to sync games from your remote / cloud server to your (modded) OG Xbox's hard drive, with Xbox-local data integrity verification using MD5 hashes from the server.
+A game library manager that allows you to sync games from your remote server (ex: seedbox, local NAS, AWS storage) to your modded original Xbox's hard drive, with Xbox-local data integrity verification using MD5 hashes from the server.

+It also includes a server setup / metadata creation script (`tools/server_format`) to generate the required hashes and tags your server library needs for compatibility.

-The server must have FTP access enabled, and a formatted library (each game in its own folder, with a ogxc config file).
-A formatting script in `tools/server_format` can do this for you!
+The server must have FTP access enabled, and a formatted library (each game in its own folder, with a ogxc config file - created with the above tool).
 The config file just contains a metadata tag for the library, a list of files in the game directory, and their corresponding MD5 hash.

-It's mostly just a passion project of mine.
+See the `tools/` directory for more information.

 Modded Xbox??
 In 2025?
 Yes. :)
 See: